This post may contain affiliate links. Please read my disclosure and privacy policy.

 More Great GF & Vegan Buckwheat Recipes:

-Vegan Buckwheat Banana Bread (gluten-free)
+Vegan Buckwheat Flour Banana Bread (gluten-free)

 Ingredients

-- 1/3 cup coconut sugar (or brown sugar)
+- 1/3 cup coconut sugar, (or brown sugar)

-- 2 and 1/4 teaspoons baking powder
+- 2 1/4 teaspoons baking powder, (certified GF, as needed)

 - 2 teaspoons ground cinnamon

-- 1/4 teaspoon fine sea salt
+- 1/4 teaspoon salt

 Instructions

-- Preheat oven to 350°F (175C).
-Lightly spray a 9×5-inch loaf with nonstick cooking spray (optional , but recommended: also line with parchment paper).
+- Preheat oven to 350°F (180C).
+Lightly spray a 9×5-inch (22.5 x12.5 cm) loaf with nonstick cooking spray (or line with parchment paper).

 - Spread batter evenly in prepared pan.